inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 Tact, n.:
 	The unsaid part of what you're thinking.
 For myself, I can only say that I am astonished and somewhat terrified at the results of this evening's experiments.
-Astonished at the wonderful power you have developed, and terrified at the thought that so much hideous and bad music may be put on record forever.
+Astonished at the wonrful power you have veloped, and terrified at the thought that so much hious and bad music may be put on record forever.
-		-- Sir Arthur Sullivan, message to Edison, 1888 Monterey... is decidedly the pleasantest and most civilized-looking place in California ... [it] is also a great place for cock-fighting, gambling of all sorts, fandangos, and various kinds of amusements and knavery.
+		-- Sir Arthur Sullivan, message to Edison, 1888 Monterey... is cidly the pleasantest and most civilized-looking place in California ... [it] is also a great place for cock-fighting, gambling of all sorts, fandangos, and various kinds of amusements and knavery.
 		-- Richard Henry Dama, "Two Years Before the Mast", 1840